atharvakale343/p7zip-390r/writeups/1-checkpoint/submission.md

 A scanner is defined in _ExtractCallbackConsole.cpp_, and this is presumably used to enumerate files in an archive.

+Line 1196 in main2() defines an if statement that executes the following block if the user runs the "extract" command.

+If the user doesn't use the extract command, it executes an else block at 1358.

+There is a `NO_CRYPTO` flag that is set, if the archive is password protected.

+On line 1402, an if block is executed if the user intends to update the archive.
+It checks whether the parsed command is part of the update group of commands: add, delete, rename, etc.

+There are a bunch of callbacks used for operating on archives.
+One such interface for the update callback is defined in update.h.
 \newpage

 ## Future Plans